aramsimonyan1/forage-jpmc-swe-task-1/README.md

 ## To run
 ###
-    First, type in the terminal:
+    First, start the server (from the root of the project repo):
     $python server3.py

     then, open a new terminal and type: